+The Acting Foundation Course provides a rigorous and in-depth training that will give you the skills, techniques and confidence invaluable either as a preparation for further vocational training, higher education (degree or MA/MFA) or for a career in the performing arts.
 The course is designed to support your development as an actor in training, auditioning and future practice in a way that is rigorous and professional.
 It will also develop you physically, vocally and imaginatively whilst encouraging an independent and in-depth approach to your work.
-We arrange a number of theatre visits and workshops as well as audition panels with outside theatre and casting directors.
-Students get help to build their actors portfolio of songs and speeches as well as getting one to one vocal coaching.
+We arrange a number of theatre visits and masterclass workshops as well as termly audition panels with core staff and external theatre and casting directors.
+Students get help to build their actors portfolio of audition material as well as getting one to one vocal coaching.

-Each student has a personal tutor and is expected to keep a Personal Development Journal that is reviewed in 1-1 tutorials each term.
-You will also be given support and advice regarding applications for further study and the world of work.
-Foundation actors will have tutorials each term with the course leader to review progress and get feedback.
+Each student has a personal tutor from the core staff team and is expected to keep a Personal Development Journal that is reviewed in termly tutorials.
+You will also be given support and advice from core staff regarding applications for further study and the world of work.
+Foundation actors will have tutorials at the end of each term with the course leader to review progress and get feedback.
 The responsibility for your learning lies with you and therefore self-reflection is a critical part of the course helping you increase your personal impact and manage stress.

 Why choose this course?

-- Intensive 20 week acting course at Summerhall
+- Intensive six-month acting course at Assembly Roxy

 - Train with experienced acting staff and visiting directors